-Icebreakers holds meetings every Wednesday at 8pm (on your first night please try and get there at 7:50pm (no earlier please) at the LGBT Foundation’s Community Resource Centre at Number 5 Richmond Street, Manchester M1 3HF.
+Icebreakers holds online meetings every Wednesday at 8pm (on your first night please try and get intouce by 7:50pm (no earlier please)

 Members drink tea and coffee and chat in an informal and safe setting.
 There are usually between three and five trained volunteers on duty per evening.
 Many of them came out through Icebreakers themselves.